 Crowns & Bridgework

 A dental crown, or a cap, fits over a decayed, damaged or unattractive tooth, restoring its strength, function and appearance.
 It can even replace a missing tooth as part of a dental bridge.
 A crown is the ideal restoration for when a significant amount of a tooth’s structure is missing.
 This is because, unlike a dental veneer, which covers the front of a tooth and is supported by the tooth’s natural structure, a crown covers the whole tooth to the gum line.
 At Fryeburg Dental Center, we create lifelike crowns and bridges so you can smile with confidence.
-We even offer same-day crown fabrication, saving you from having to make an extra trip to the office.

 What are Crowns and Bridgework?